The College of Aboriginal and Torres Strait Islander Healing

 progress Indigenous Healing Practices.

 The Indigenous Healing Practice Training Standards were launched in October 2021.
 Read our announcement and Q&A with former CATSIHP convenor, Carlie Atkinson.

 To find out about CATSIHP’s mission, download CATSIHP Terms of Reference.

-A Leadership Group has been formed to lead the work of the College, convened by Dr Carlie Atkinson.
+The Leadership Group formed to lead the work of the College is convened by Emeritus Professor Judy Atkinson.